 Regularly described as outstanding in OFSTED and ISI reports.
 Pastoral care is overseen by Deputy Head (Pastoral and Wellbeing) and delivered through Houses, each with resident Housemaster/mistress and assistant, as well as Matrons.
 Every House year group looked after by a Tutor; ‘buddy’ system pairs new pupils with older years; all Houses have older pupils committed to looking after new pupils.
 Nationally acclaimed Wellbeing programme for all years.

-28 Oxbridge places in 2016 and strong Russell Group and USA entry.
+100 Oxbridge places offered in the last four years, and strong Russell Group and USA entry.

 Head Teacher’s Philosophy

-We seek to provide an inspirational educational experience, and hope that our pupils will develop an identity built on intellectual curiosity, true independence, a generous and far-reaching inclusivity and the courage to be properly and unselfishly individual.
+We seek to provide a transformative experience by focusing on the College’s key values of kindness, courage, respect, integrity and responsibility.
+There are values which allow the pupils to develop a unique identity inspired by intellectual curiosity, true independence, a generous and far-reaching inclusivity and a determination to be properly and unselfishly individual.
 We want all our pupils to understand that serving and caring for others brings the greatest likelihood of long-term happiness and fulfilment.